mikkellam/NydusWorm/README.md

-This is the Python proxy for the Abathur Framework And allow for the creation of Starcraft 2 AI's.
+This is the Python proxy for the Abathur Framework And allows for the creation of Starcraft 2 AI's.
 To get started with programming your AI in python follow these steps.

-### 1
+### Step 1

-make sure you have:
+Make sure you have:

 [Starcraft II](https://starcraft2.com/)